 Too many business men and women believe that their education ends as soon as they land their first job out of college.
 This is as true of those people who earn a bachelors degree, as it is of management personnel who have earned graduate degrees in their chosen field of study.
 They mistakenly believe that being able to list their college degree on their resume is proof enough for their employer.

 This is far from the truth as today’s corporations truly encourage their workforce to continue their learning endeavors, both on and off a college campus.
 Companies applaud those employees who spend their own time taking a course either online or in a traditional classroom setting.
-It works to distinguish oneself as an employee with a devotion to higher learning.
+It works to distinguish oneself as an employee with a devotion to higher learning, such as the courses on the Six Sigma Master Black Belt Certification program.
 Additionally one must demonstrate a desire to take these new found skills to advance the corporation whenever possible.

 When taking a course or going forth towards another college degree, it is always advantageous to let a supervisor know of these extracurricular activities.
 This can be during a casual conversation or in an email written on a related topic.
 When it comes time to assemble a group of employees to work on a chosen project or assignment, this knowledge will come in handy.
 It means that one will be seen as a leader in their field, instead of a mere follower waiting for the next set of directions.